 Sleep Under the Stars.
 Connect with Nature.
 Be Creative.

 Camp Natoma is a long standing tradition in San Luis Obispo county, operating since 1941 on 360 pristine oak-studded acres in the Adeladia area of Paso Robles.
 Owned and operated by Camp Fire Central Coast of California, a non-profit youth development organization, Camp Natoma welcomes boys and girls, 1st through 11th grades to its overnight camp program.
 Each session is 6 nights and 6 days, includes food, t-shirt, all activities and transportation.
-One of the most unique features of our program is where we sleep at night - everyone sleeps outside on cots, in groups organized by age and gender and supervised by trained staff.
+One of the most unique features of our program is where we sleep at night - everyone sleeps outside on cots!
+Groups are organized by age and gender and supervised by trained staff.

 At Camp Natoma, campers sleep under the stars, explore the natural world, make new friends, express their creativity and become part of a caring community.
 Each day, campers participate in many outdoor activities.
-Options depend on camper age and include swimming, hiking, archery, arts & crafts, nature exploration, drama, music, geocaching, outdoor skills, tomahawks, games and more.
-Campers swim daily, are provided nutritious meals and snacks, and attend an entertaining and interactive evening campfire program.
+Options vary depending on camper age and include swimming, hiking, archery, arts & crafts, nature exploration, drama, music, geocaching, outdoor skills, tomahawks, games and more.
+Campers have open swim time daily, are provided nutritious meals and snacks, and attend an entertaining and interactive nightly campfire program.

 Campers, parents, and staff report that perhaps one of the greatest things about going to Camp Natoma is being outside all week, unplugged from technology and immersed in nature.
 In our fast-paced, technology-centered world, camp can be a respite for kids on screen time overload.
 In the book Last Child in the Woods, Richard Louv describes the modern child’s experience as one that may cause nature deficit disorder, or behavioral and developmental problems due to lack of time in the natural world.
 Camp Natoma provides campers with time for unstructured play in natural settings - an oak forest and Franklin creek.
 This outdoor experience enriches a child’s perception of the world, invigorates the senses and sparks curiosity.